cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 To update the [provisioned capacity for a Standard cluster]({% link cockroachcloud/plan-your-cluster.md %}), send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint with an updated `serverless.usage_limits` field to provide a new number of provisioned vCPUs.

 {{site.data.alerts.callout_success}}
+You can decrease the provisioned capacity only three times within a 7-day period.
+You can increase the provisioned capacity at any time.
+{{site.data.alerts.end}}

+{{site.data.alerts.callout_success}}
 The service account associated with the secret key must have the Cluster Administrator or Cluster Developer [role]({% link cockroachcloud/authorization.md %}#organization-user-roles).
 {{site.data.alerts.end}}

-The service account associated with the secret key must have `ADMIN` or `EDIT` [permission]({% link cockroachcloud/managing-access.md %}#manage-service-accounts) to retrieve information about an organization's clusters.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>